Animecointeam/Animecoin/CONTRIBUTING.md

 Obsolete software features
 ---------------------
 - OpenSSL is a subject to be removed entirely.
 No new features should use OpenSSL.
-- BIP70 is deprecared by the upstream.
-Do not waste time on any new features using BIP70.
+- BIP70 is dropped by upstream and should be forgotten.
 - As a consequence, protobuf becomes an undesired dependency.
 New features relying on protobuf will not be accepted.

 Features no longer requiring OpenSSL